-Are the proposed Knowledge Sharing Plan and PD commitment to the Steering Committee likely to advance the success of the SRL Network as a whole, including effective sharing of knowledge, as well as educational and other resources, across the state?
+Are the proposed Knowledge Sharing Plan and PD commitment to the Steering Committee likely to advance the success of the SRL Network as a whole, including effective sharing of knowledge and resources across the state?

 2. Is the project well planned and designed?